 The aim of the Molecular Interactions Facility is to provide scientific guidance, support, and access to biophysical instrumentation for the quantitative characterization of molecules (size, shape & molar mass) and their interactions (stoichiometry & affinity).

-Analytical Size Exclusion Chromatography coupled to Multi-Angle Light Scattering (SEC-MALS) separates the different macromolecular species present in the sample according to their size, and measures simultaneously their concentration and the intensity of the light scattered by these species, allowing the obtention of their molecular weight.
+Analytical Size Exclusion Chromatography coupled to Multi-Angle Light Scattering (SEC-MALS): Separation of the different macromolecular species present in the sample according to their size and determination of their molecular weight.

-- The equipment available in the Facility is a MicroTime 200 (PicoQuant) time-resolved confocal fluorescence microscope with single molecule sensitivity, picosecond pulsed (481 + 635) nm excitation, PicoHarp 300, 3D scanning and four channel detection (with two MPD and two AQR-SPADs).
+- Fluorescence Correlation Spectroscopy (FCS): A MicroTime 200 (PicoQuant) time-resolved confocal fluorescence microscope with single molecule sensitivity, picosecond pulsed (481 + 635) nm excitation, PicoHarp 300, 3D scanning and four channel detection (with two MPD and two AQR-SPADs).

 - Experimental design.